jaredpatchett/CFB-Model/README.md

 has complete rolling in-season features, so very early-season games are excluded from the backtest the same way they'd be low-confidence live.

+**CLV tracking**: a forward-looking companion to backtesting, for once the model starts making REAL live picks instead of only historical ones — see `src/analysis/clv.py`.
+Every workflow run, `export_dashboard_data.py` snapshots the current market line for any game that currently qualifies as a flagged spread play on the dashboard (same 1.9-point edge threshold as the dashboard's own filter — see that module's `SPREAD_EDGE_THRESHOLD_POINTS`), appending it to `data/clv/line_snapshots.csv`, which is committed to the repo so it accumulates across the whole season, not just one run.
+`compute_clv.py` then takes each game's EARLIEST snapshot (the real price a follower would have gotten by acting the moment the pick first appeared) and, for any of those games that have since been played, fetches the real closing line from CFBD (the same free, already-trusted source `run_backtest.py` uses) and computes CLV — how much better or worse the captured price was than the market's final number.
+Positive CLV is the standard forward-looking signal that a betting approach has real edge, and it's informative on a much smaller sample than ATS win rate is, which matters early in a season before enough real bets have graded to trust win/loss alone.
+Scope is spread picks only for now (see that module's docstring for why); results land in `docs/data/clv_results.json` and the dashboard's "CLV Track Record" panel.

 ## Honest limitations

 - **Small sample, high variance.** CFB teams play ~12-13 games/year with